shalommmitz/localstack_cdk_python__template/README.md

 ## Licenses

-This project is under the MIT license
+This project is under the MIT license.